testxio/testx/README.md

 Objects
 -------
 The other key component at work here is the **object map**.

-It is a dictionary of *object keys* - the stuff you put in your scripts - and *object locators*.
+It is a dictionary of *object keys* - the stuff you put in your scripts to identify objects on the screen - and *object locators*.

 Object locators are simple objects consisting of *locator* and *value*.

 The locator can be any of the supported protractor element selector types, i.e. *id*, *css*, *xpath*, etc.

 The value is the actual value of the selector - "element-id", ".hidden.button", "//input[@type='button']", etc.

+Clients (test projects) use the **addObjects** method to add to the object map.
+For example (from the sample project *conf.coffee*)

+	...
+	testx = require 'testx'
+	onPrepare: ->
+		testx.addObjects require('./objects')
+	...

+And in *objects/index.coffee* you'll have something like:

+	module.exports =
+	  "query-input":
+	    locator: "css"
+	    value: "input[name='q']"
+	  "search-btn":
+	    locator: "css"
+	    value: "button[name='btnG']"
+	  "result-link":
+	    locator: "css"
+	    value: "li.g a"

 ## Prerequisites